Quick Summary on MP Shield 9mm

 Between the 6.5-pound trigger pull and integrated trigger safety, one would expect a ‘clunky’ trigger operation.
 While this may have been in reports, most owners report a clean and predictable trigger break.

 As with any handgun, dry fire practice can help you familiarize the details of the handgun.
-This helps build muscle memory to manipulate the trigger while in a stable platform.
+This helps build muscle memory to manipulate the trigger while on a stable platform.

-Additionally, the extended trigger guard may look unnatural but does allow for fitting a gloved finger into the trigger guard.
+Additionally, the extended trigger guard may look unnatural, but it does allow for fitting a gloved finger into the trigger guard.

 RELATED: Smith & Wesson M&P PRO C.O.R.E.